Ann Marie Schneider

 home / bio / cv / insta / contact

-APPROACH
+STATEMENT / APPROACH

-I’m an artist who mines the intersections of natural and anthropogenic systems, navigating extreme scales and time to cultivate and augment our experience of transformation - from the geologic to the ephemeral.
+I mine the intersections of natural and anthropogenic systems, navigating extreme scales and time to cultivate and augment our experience of transformation - from the geologic to the ephemeral.
+My process breaks the surficial, reframes structures as dynamic, and finds life in the inevitable fissures, cracks, slips and voids.
 My lens is dialectical and values dynamic natural forces, both constructive and destructive, as critical agents that foster resilience, dialogue, and engagement.
-The ceaseless transformation of earth - the making, unmaking and re-making of things - and the growing gap between human capitalist time and earth system time fuel my desire to reveal stories and phenomena that are both revelatory and generative.

 Raised by a biologist who taught me to see deeply, my life has been driven by an endless curiosity to explore the discrepancies between what we see, comprehend, and value.
 I have a studio in the Good Arts building on Coast Salish ancestral lands (Seattle), working across a range of two and three dimensional media in both the public and private realm.
 Studio practice is foundational to my process and I have exhibited work in Seattle, Chicago, and L.A.
 Site-specific installations prioritize authenticity, collaboration, and seamless integration at varying scopes, scales, and budgets.
 Currently, I’m honored to be working with King County on large-scale, permanent artwork for the West Duwamish Wet Weather stormwater facility.